This post may contain affiliate links. Please read my disclosure for more information.

 With so many online real estate websites, it has definitely become easy to look for houses.
 You can compare prices, see photos and inspect virtual neighborhoods all from your iPad.

 However, you still need a professional on your side, a real estate agent you can trust.
-You will need a realtor to actually show you the homes you are interested in buying.
+You will need a real estate agent to actually show you the homes you are interested in buying.

 And also you will need one for the paperwork and legalities.

-Plus, they can give you the edge you need in a booming market.
+Plus, a real estate agent can give you the edge you need in a booming market.
 A good agent can potentially save you thousands by fiercely negotiating your price in a competitive market.

-Make sure you choose an experienced realtor who can help guide you through the process of buying a home.
+Make sure you choose an experienced real estate agent who can help guide you through the process of buying a home.

 Now the fun part!
 Once you have a loan pre-approval in place you can actually start house shopping.